About DayOne Response™

 Tricia Compas-Markman is founder and chief executive officer of DayOne Response, Inc. Tricia has a civil engineering background with 6-years’ experience working on water treatment technologies for developing countries, such as Thailand, Nicaragua, and Haiti.
 Tricia is co-inventor of the DayOne Waterbag and her work has been recognized by President Clinton.
 She is an Unreasonable Institute fellow, recipient of the Junior Chamber International, Osaka Outstanding Young Person’s Award for social innovation, Creativity Foundation legacy prize winner, a North America Finalist for the Cartier Women’s Initiative Awards, 2013 Engineers Without Borders Outstanding member, a Pipeline Fellow investee, and a 2014 “Mother of Invention”.
 Tricia received her BS in Civil Engineering and MS in Civil/Environmental Engineering from California Polytechnic State University, San Luis Obispo.

-Amy Cagle is Co-Founder and VP of Sales at DayOne Response because of her vision and dedication or passion to bring clean water to disaster relief victims.
+Amy Cagle is Founder and VP Global Business Development at DayOne Response because of her vision and dedication or passion to bring clean water to disaster relief victims.
 Amy is responsible for developing and expanding sales outreach and driving new revenue opportunities.
 Prior to DayOne Response, Amy was part of the original team leading Community at Payvment, an e-commerce platform company acquired by Intuit.
 Amy has held various positions at companies ranging from start-ups to Fortune 500 companies.
 Amy received her B.S. in Business Administration with concentration in Marketing Management from California Polytechnic State University and was part of the first class of entrepreneurs invited to attend Innovation Quest, an alumni led incubator.
 Among her many accomplishments, Amy is a Social Capital Markets scholarship recipient, Winner of the William James Sustainable Venture Competition, and Unreasonable Institute Teammate.
 Amy has led teams of over 100 people to meet revenue goals and has a track record of exceeding sales goals.
 She specializes in sales and business strategy with extensive experience in company growth, communications, and marketing.

 Yvonne Hanlon – CFO